 str = "Hi Python !"

 Here, if we use a Python script to determine the type of the variable str

 print(type(str)), then it will print a string (str).

-Python does not support the character data-type because strings are viewed as sequences of characters; instead, a single character typed as "p" is interpreted as a string of length 1.
+Because strings are seen as collections of characters, Python does not allow the character data-type; instead, a single character written as "p" is interpreted as a string of length 1.

 Creating String in Python

 We can make the characters into a string by enclosing them in single or double quotation marks.
 Python also supports triple-quotes to signify the text, albeit they are more frequently used for multiline texts or docstrings.